Paulo Oliveira

-Paulo André Rodrigues Oliveira (born 8 January 1992) is a Portuguese professional footballer who plays for S.C.
-Braga as a central defender.
+Paulo André Rodrigues Oliveira (born 8 January 1992) is a Portuguese professional footballer who plays as a centre-back for Primeira Liga club Braga.

-He made over 125 Primeira Liga appearances for Vitória de Guimarães, Sporting CP and Braga, winning the Taça de Portugal with the first two clubs in 2013 and 2015 respectively.
+He made over 175 Primeira Liga appearances for Vitória de Guimarães, Sporting CP and Braga, winning the Taça de Portugal with the first two clubs in 2013 and 2015 respectively.
 Abroad, he played regularly for four seasons with Eibar in La Liga.

 Oliveira appeared in one match for Portugal, in 2015.

 Club career

-V. Guimarães
+Vitória Guimarães

 Born in Vila Nova de Famalicão, Braga District, Oliveira was a youth product at Vitória de Guimarães, joining the club's ranks at the age of 13.
 He made his professional debut in the 2011–12 season, on loan to F.C.
 Penafiel in the Segunda Liga.

 Oliveira returned for the 2012–13 campaign, but started with the reserves also in the second tier.
 His first official appearance with the main squad occurred on 5 January 2013, as he played the full 90 minutes in a 0–0 away draw against Gil Vicente F.C. in the Primeira Liga.
 He also contributed four appearances in the Minho team's successful campaign in the Taça de Portugal, including the final win over S.L.
 Benfica.